dufferzafar/win-butler/README.md

 * **Windows + Space** : Launch Scriptlet Library

   Take quick notes.
-Press Ctrl + Space again to save and exit.
+Press Windows + Space again to save and exit.

   Useful to save random chunks of code/text or whatever.

-  Scriptlets can then be executed, saved to file or copied to clipboard.
+  Scriptlets can be executed, saved to file or copied to clipboard.

-* **Alt + Ctrl + D** : Select a phrase and then press to find words similar to it via OneLook Reverse Dictionary.
+* **Alt + Ctrl + D** : Select a phrase and then press the hotkey to find words similar to it via the OneLook Reverse Dictionary.

 * **Alt + Ctrl + S** : Save selected text

   Select some text and press Alt+Ctrl+S, give a filename and it'll be saved to desktop.
 When no extension is provided, the deafult i.e txt will be used.

+* **Alt + Shift + S** : Save selected text as AHK and execute the Script

 * **Ctrl + Shift + S** : Works in *Sublime text*, Press it to launch the currently open file.
 PHP files are opened by the path from localhost.

 * **Ctrl + Shift + Esc** : Launch Task manager

-  Ever had that nagging "Task Manager has been disabled by your administrator" dialog?

-  Worry no more.
-This hotkey first removes any sort of restriction placed and then launches the task manager.
-Sweet!
+  This hotkey first removes any sort of restriction placed (like "Taskmanager has been disabled by your administrator").

 * **Alt + Ctrl + R** : Launch Registry Editor

-  Similar to task manager, any restriction on registry editor is removed.

   Select a registry key like "HKEY_CLASSES_ROOT\Python.File\shell\open" and then Press the hotkey to directly jump to that Key.
 Sweet, ain't it?

+  Similar to task manager, any restriction on registry editor is removed.

 * In a Command prompt window